Job Types¶

 -

-DataFrame–In case output_type is "DataFrame", returns a DataFrame with the following format: index = name, columns = [attribute, ...]
+DataFrame–In case output_type is "DataFrame", returns a pandas DataFrame with the following format: index = name, columns = [attribute, ...]

 Source code in echo_postgres/job_types.py